jmlittle2/Export-To-JSON/README.md

 # Setup

-For using this sample, you need to log into your Autodesk developer account.
-Visit the [Forge Developer Portal](https://developer.autodesk.com) and sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
-When asked for the 'callback URL' in your new app, use **http://localhost:3000/api/forge/callback/oauth**.
-Finally take note of the **Client ID** and **Client Secret**.
+For using this app, you need to log into your Autodesk BIM360 account, and login to the associated project folder.

 ### Run locally